-Instead, add what your bloodline is like, the temperament of your dogs and the direction your are taking with your breeding plan.
+Instead, add what your bloodline is like, the temperament of your dogs, and the direction you are taking with your breeding plan.
 Explain your short and long-term objectives, the actions you are taking to prevent breed-specific genetic conditions, and other important information about THAT breed.

 Give tips about “The Perfect Welcome Home Experience” for the ones who will buy a puppy from you.
 What kind of toys do well with this particular breed?
 Use our free printable checklist containing everything new buyers should have before the arrival of the new puppy.

 In short, don’t give them the basics here, and if you really want to, post them separately and add a link to that page.
 Instead, write something personal that you feel and expect from the breed.